deadlyvipers/dojo_rules/introduction.md

 Hello, This is Singaiah
-My favorite path is Java, Git, Angular, Spring, Etc
+My favorite path is Python